Skip to content

-This tutorial demonstrates how to create a simple HTML-based component in Laravel 8 using Blade.
-Laravel offers a library to construct HTML components, much like Angular or React, that can accept parameters through HTML attributes.
+This tutorial demonstrates how to make component in Laravel 8 using Blade and simple html.
+Laravel offers a library to construct HTML components, much like Angular or React, that can accept parameters through HTML attrutes.
 These components can be used anywhere within our application and are independent of controller routes.

 Executing the above command will generate a HelloWorld component class in the App\View\Components directory, and the view path will be resources/views/components/HelloWorld directory.